 • 1/8 inch thick steel guards.

-• Brass turned and knurled grips.
+• Solid brass turned and knurled grips.

-• Authentic form top nuts.
+• Authentic form and detail brass top nuts.

 • Accurate balance overall (approx. 1 inch back from guard)